 Chapter 3: The many faces of trauma

 Trauma is like a bridge to another country.
 Most people who experience trauma describe a change in themselves.
 You become a different person.
 Normal coping resources are overwhelmed.
-More than surprising - disruptive.
 This happens at all levels.
 Painful memories become intrusive.
 Small reminders trigger intense emotional reactivity.
 Structures of meaning, which are built up over a lifetime, can become dysfunctional.
 The trauma reaction is always unexpected, unpredictable and uncontrollable.

 The original Greek the word ‘trauma’ means wound.
 This is the sense in which it is used in the New Testament, in the story of the good Samaritan who rescued a man who had been robbed and left half-dead (Luke 10:34).